busterwood/NetChan/README.md

 `Select` supports:
 * `Recv()` which may block if no sender is ready
 * `TryRecv(T)` which does _not_ block and only recieves if a sender is ready

-`Select` is also  `Enumerable<int>`, which returns the index of the selected channel.
-The enumeration will finish when all channels are closed.